 Put simply, VCB is a simple to use blog content sharing tool where bloggers share your content on several social media platforms after you’ve accumulated points by sharing the content of others.

-With plenty of subscribers with large followings sharing your content on Facebook Pages, Twitter, StumbleUpon, Pinterest, and Google+ I’m sure you’ll find, like myself, that it’s a useful and valuable service for driving traffic to your blog.
+With plenty of subscribers with large followings sharing your content on Twitter, Pinterest, Tumblr, Google+ and LinkedIn I’m sure you’ll find, like myself, that it’s a useful and valuable service for driving traffic to your blog.

 A big plus is that it’s a free service, with paid ‘Pro’ plans offering extra credit, better analytics, forum access etc:

 Another plus is that you only need to spend a few minutes a day on average sharing others content to gain points, and then offering blog posts of your own as ‘projects’ for others to share in their turn.

-Signing up to VCB is easy, using your Facebook or Twitter profile.
+Signing up for Viral Content Bee is easy, using your Facebook or Twitter profile.
 VCB then send you a confirmation email after which you set up your profile and connect whichever of the social media accounts you currently have set up.

 Currently, VCB allots you ten credits upon joining which is enough to create a project.
 Since that will only allow you a few shares however you’ll want to earn more credits by sharing others content.

 You do this quickly and easily by clicking on ‘Dashboard’ in the top menu, then scrolling through the projects on offer looking for any you’re willing to share with your followers.

-Beneath each project are the social sharing icons for the five available platforms – Twitter, Pinterest, Facebook, StumbleUpon and Google+.
+Beneath each project is the social sharing icons for the five available platforms – Twitter, Pinterest, Google+, Tumblr and LinkedIn.

 Clicking on Twitter, for example, will allow you to share the project immediately (for 2 credits in my case), schedule a date and time, or ‘buffer’ the project to be shared at a time dependant on your setting in ‘Scheduler/Buffer setting’.